 When a tool is executed, a progress bar is displayed in the Geoprocessing pane where you can view tool completion percentage and messages.

 When the tool finishes, the progress bar will display Completed if there were no errors.
 If any errors occurred, they will be displayed in the messages section.

 When the tool has finished running, the output layer will be added to the active map.

 The tool stays open so it is easy to change some settings and rerun.
 You can overwrite the existing output dataset or give the output a new name before running.

-Every time you run a geoprocessing tool, a new entry is added to Geoprocessing History in the Project pane.
+Every time you run a geoprocessing tool, a new entry is added to Geoprocessing History in the Catalog pane.

 - Activate the Catalog pane.
 Expand the Geoprocessing History node and hover over an entry to get information about the tool execution and messages.
 You can double-click the entry to open the tool with the same parameter settings that were previously used.
 Learn more about Geoprocessing History